Part 1: What is Ketamine Assisted Psychotherapy (KAP)?

 There are typically three main phases of ketamine assisted therapy that you’ll go through with a professional.

-During your ketamine session, you’ll be in a completely controlled setting as the drug is administered.
+• During your KAP session, you’ll be safe and comfortable with your therapist right there in the room with you for the entire time you are on the medicine.
 Your therapist will guide you through the journey, which can consist of everything from altered states of consciousness to insights about your thoughts and memories.

 Benefits and Risks